mihirb10/sports-ai-companion/replit.md

 ### Database Architecture

 The application uses PostgreSQL (via Replit's managed service) with SQLAlchemy ORM.
-The schema includes tables for `Users` (storing Replit Auth IDs and profile info), `OAuth` (for tokens and browser session keys), and `Conversations` (storing serialized JSON conversation history, fantasy context, and recent analysis context per user).
+The schema includes tables for `Users` (storing Replit Auth IDs, profile info, `display_name`, and `custom_avatar_path`), `OAuth` (for tokens and browser session keys), and `Conversations` (storing serialized JSON conversation history, fantasy context, and recent analysis context per user).
 The `recent_analysis_context` field enables the AI to remember route/play analysis when users respond affirmatively to follow-up questions.
 Conversation records are lazily created and linked to `user_id` for persistence.

+**Schema Note**: The `display_name` and `custom_avatar_path` columns were added manually via SQL ALTER statements.
+For new deployments, these columns must be created before the application starts.

 ### Frontend Architecture

 Built with Vanilla JavaScript, HTML5, and CSS3, the frontend follows a single-page application pattern.
 It features a `login.html` for unauthenticated access and an `index.html` for the chat interface.
-The UI boasts a modern dark theme (`#1a1a1a` primary background) inspired by Claude/Gemini, with a full-height chat container, message bubbles (user 👤, assistant 🏈), an auto-expanding input box, and smooth animations.
+The UI boasts a modern dark theme (`#1a1a1a` primary background) inspired by Claude/Gemini.

+**Bottom Navigation Design** (October 2025): The UI uses a mobile-friendly bottom navigation bar with three tabs:
+- **Chat Tab**: Full-height chat container with message bubbles (user 👤 with custom avatar, assistant 🏈), auto-expanding input box, and smooth animations
+- **Scores Tab**: Displays live NFL scores for the current gameweek (switches every Wednesday at noon), with automatic refresh and caching
+- **Profile Tab**: User profile management with custom display name input, avatar upload (supports PNG, JPEG, WebP up to 5MB), and 5 preset football player avatars

+Tab state persists in localStorage, and all views use CSS-based show/hide toggling.
+Custom user avatars from the profile replace the previous generated player images in chat messages.

 ### Progressive Web App (PWA) Features